About the Creative Program

 How will the Metro Tunnel Project select artists and collaborators?

+The program aims to select a wide range of artworks that represents the cities diverse communities.
 We're mindful of broadening the opportunities for artists, city institutions and community groups to get involved in the Metro Tunnel creative program, as well as ensuring the construction sites reflect their location.

 How will the program ensure emerging artists and community groups have the opportunity to get involved?

-We are actively seeking out ways to involve art students from nearby universities and art schools and local community groups who may be interested in a creative program.
+We actively seeking out ways to involve art students from nearby universities and art schools and local community groups who may be interested in a creative program.

 The information on this page is also available as a pdf file to download or print: